brmlab/acarsdec/README.md

 ```

 Input could be mono or stereo but with 48Khz sampling frequency.
-If stereo, acarsdec will demod the 2 channels independantly (if no L ou R options specified)
+If stereo, acarsdec will demod the 2 channels independently (if no L or R options specified)

 Typical usage for realtime decoding is :
 `acarsdec -d hw:0`